weinholt/akku/README.md

  - Run `akku list` to list available packages (`akku update` downloads the package index).
  - Run `akku install <pkg>` to install a named package.
 This also installs the code in your current directory into `.akku`.
+If you add local source files you'll need to rerun `akku install`.
  - Run `source .akku/bin/activate` (in bash) to prepare the environment for the programs and libraries in `.akku`.